 The process was professionally photographed throughout the course of restoration.
 Today, it is a superlative example of one of Lancia’s greatest designs, brought up to the highest standards by one of the world’s finest marque specialists who recently hit the headlines with its ‘Outlaw’ Aurelia B20 GT – a ‘Singer Lancia’, perhaps.
 TK also restored the famous ex-Bracco Lancia Aurelia B20 GT Carrera Panamericana that stunned the judges at Pebble Beach in 2014.

 We cannot understate both the quality of work achieved and significant (£333,577 incl.
 VAT) financial investment made in this Super Sport Zagato – almost unheard of for this model.
+Please note that the car is sold with correct dials and seats.

 Introduced into the world of Ferrari’s ferocious 250 GT SWB and designed by the man who styled Alfa’s TZ and Aston Martin’s DB4 GT Zagato, the Lancia Flaminia Super Sport Zagato is another exotic marriage of high-performance running gear clothed in unmistakeable Zagato coachwork.
 Unlike its peers, however, the cost of entry to this exclusive club is significantly more affordable and, restored to perfection, no further work is required.
 Just slip behind the wheel, turn the key and drive: concours, club events and – most important of all – the open road await.